-I/We, .....
-(Company/NRIC/Passport No. ....) of ..... being a member of the abovenamed Company, hereby appoint .....
-(NRIC/Passport No. ....) of ..... or failing him, .....
-(NRIC/Passport No. ....) of ..... as my/our proxy to vote for me/us on my/our behalf at the 15th Annual General Meeting of the Company, to be held at Hotel Pullman Kuala Lumpur Bangsar, Room II, 1st Floor, Jalan Pantai Baru, 58000 Kuala Lumpur on 2nd June 2016 at 10.00 a.m., and at any adjournment thereof as indicated:-
+I/We, (Company/NRIC/Passport No.) of being a member of the abovenamed Company, hereby appoint (NRIC/Passport No.) of or failing him, (NRIC/Passport No.) of as my/our proxy to vote for me/us on my/our behalf at the 16th Annual General Meeting of the Company, to be held at Hotel Pullman Kuala Lumpur Bangsar, Studio III, Level 3, Jalan Pantai Baru, 58000 Kuala Lumpur on 24th May 2017 at 10.00 a.m., and at any adjournment thereof as indicated:-

 No. Resolutions For Against 1.
-Re-appointment of YBhg Tan Sri Dato' Seri Dr Ting Chew Peh as Independent Non-Executive Director 2.
-Re-election of Dato' Sri Haji Abd Rahim Bin Haji Abdul as Director 3.
-Re-election of Mr Tee Lay Peng as Director 4.
-Approve payment of Directors' fee for financial year ended 31 December 2015 5.
+Re-election of Mr Chin Kok Wah as Director 2.
+Re-election of Dato' Paduka Dr Abdul Wahid Bin Ahmad Shuhaimi as Director 3.
+Approve payment of Directors' fee for financial year ended 31 December 2016 4.
 Re-appointment of Messrs.
-WHLK as Auditors and to authorise the Directors to fix their remuneration 6.
-Authority to allot and issue shares pursuant to Section 132D of the Companies Act, 1965.
+WHLK as Auditors and to authorise the Directors to fix their remuneration 5.
+Authority to allot and issue shares pursuant to 75 and 76 of the Companies Act, 2016

 Please indicate with a cross ("X") in the appropriate box against each Resolution how you wish your proxy to vote.
-If this proxy form is returned without any indication as to how the proxy shall vote, the proxy will vote or abstain as he think fit.
+If this proxy form is returned without any indication as to how the proxy shall vote, the proxy will vote or abstain as he thinks fit.

-Signed this ..... day of ....., 2016.
+Signed this day of, 2017.